 Even in this time of physical distancing, it’s important to not become socially isolated.
 Mental Health America reports that social connections result in increased happiness, better health, and longer life.
 Whether connections are made via video chats, phone calls, or in-person with appropriate physical distancing, connecting with others, and finding support with friends, family, and colleagues help us all balance stress levels and feel more fulfilled.

 We hope that these resources are helpful to you and that you’re able to find value and stress relief in this information.
 For the professional caregivers, nurses, and healthcare heroes out there, thank you for your service.
 To the family caregivers reading this as well, please keep up the great work.
-If you need additional resources, information, or even a virtual support group – please contact your local JEA Senior Living community.
+If you need additional resources, information, or even a virtual support group – please contact your local Sinceri Senior Living community.
 We look forward to serving you and your family.